atlanmod/emfviews/README.md

 * [Xtext](http://www.eclipse.org/Xtext/)
 * [sexp2emf](https://github.com/atlanmod/sexp2emf) (for running the tests)

+Before building you'll need to generate the Xtext artifacts (right-click the [Mel.xtext][] and [Vpdl.xtext][] grammars in the Eclipse explorer ▶ Run As ▶ Generate Xtext Artifacts).

 Then you can test them by launching a guest Eclipse with all the plugins from the workspace (right-click on the EMF Views plugin in the package explorer ▶ Run As ▶ Eclipse Application).